-In order to become licensed to teach in New Mexico, eduction students must have taken and passed the required State assessments.
+In order to become licensed to teach in New Mexico, education students must have taken and passed the required State assessments.
 Information on the NMTAs may be found at the following website:

 Students must be aware that in order to take the education courses listed on their degree plan under "Major," they must have taken the NMTA: Basic Skills.